 4. Hospitality and Anamcara – What Celtic Spirituality has to teach us about our own sacredness and that of others.

-5. Creative Spirituality – What Celtic Spirituality says about our creative gifts.
+5. Celtic Spirituality and Art - What Celtic Spirituality says about our creative gifts.

 The experience will also include Celtic Prayer/Eucharist, a visit to St Brigid’s Holy well and opportunities for discussion.